t4ol1n/tif/examples/jaxws-jms/README.txt

 Example for publishing CXF services using Camel JMS
 ===============================================================================

-This Example shows how to publish and call a CXF service using SOAP/JMS.
-While this can also be done using pure CXF the example shows how to do this using camel as the transport in CXF and a camel route that does the transport.
+This example shows how to publish and call a CXF service using SOAP/JMS.
+While this can also be done using pure CXF the example shows how to do this using Camel as a CXF transport with a Camel route defining the transport.

-The Advantage over a pure CXF aproach is that you can easily do camel transformations and routings using camel routes.
+The advantage of this method over a pure CXF approach is that you can easily do Camel transformations and routings using Camel routes.
 Camel also offers other CXF integrations.
-The Camel transport for CXF was chosen here as it offers the easiest integration for an existing CXF endpoint as you only switch the transport and can leave the rest of the CXF configuration as is.
+The Camel transport for CXF was chosen here as it offers the easiest integration for an existing CXF endpoint as you only need to switch the transport and can leave the rest of the CXF configuration as-is.

 Usage